 Samir came to Manitoba in 2009.
 Just like any other immigrant, his own journey had its own share of challenges.
 However, many serendipitous events made it clear to him that moving to Canada was meant to happen.
 Initially, as a successful engineer based in Dubai, immigrating was not something he was planning on.

 At that time, Samir was at the top of his career with 30 years of experience as an electronics and communications engineer under his belt.
 His last job title in the UAE was Network and Operations Engineer at SamaCom Teleport Dubai, the largest teleport in the Middle East.
 He was also Technical Editor for a satellite and electronics magazine for more than 10 years.
 The only hitch was that, at that time, there were no opportunities for him and his family to become permanent residents, much less become citizens in Dubai.
 As luck would have it, Samir met a Pakistani businessman who told him all about Canada.
-This started his research about immigrating and this eventually led to his application for a visa to Canada.
+This started his research about immigrating and this eventually led to his application for a Canadian visa.

 Samir and his family were actually planning on living in Toronto when one of his relatives received a scholarship in Manitoba.
 Curious, he visited Manitoba and immediately liked the province’s vibe.
 “The lifestyle in Winnipeg is not rushed.
 It has a good pace.
 Everything is accessible especially for someone who hates driving.
 You can reach any place in an hour and a half or less,” Samir said.
 He returned to Dubai and together with his family, came back and settled in Manitoba.